SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 Along with the framework packages, you may also need to update `react` and `office-ui-fabric-react` packages.
 Make sure you read the [release notes](https://aka.ms/spfx-release-notes) for that specific release to infer which packages require updates and plan accordingly.

-### Using npm outdated with project targeting SharePoint 2016
+### Using the "npm outdated" command with a project

 Starting from Feature Pack 2, SharePoint 2016 supports SharePoint Framework solutions.
 SharePoint 2016 uses an older version of the SharePoint Framework than the version available in SharePoint Online.

 When scaffolding new projects, the SharePoint Framework Yeoman generator prompts you to choose if your solution should be using the latest version of the SharePoint Framework and be working only with SharePoint Online, or if it should use an older version of the SharePoint Framework and work with both SharePoint 2016 and SharePoint Online.

-When you run the `npm outdated` command in a project targeting both SharePoint Online and SharePoint 2016, it shows you the latest versions of the SharePoint Framework packages.
+When you run the `npm outdated` command in a project that targets both SharePoint Online and SharePoint 2016, it shows you the latest versions of the SharePoint Framework packages.
 These versions, however, work only with SharePoint Online.
 If you update your solution to use these latest packages, it no longer works with SharePoint 2016.

 When working with SharePoint Framework solutions compatible with SharePoint hosted on-premises, you should always verify which patch level the target SharePoint farm has and which version of the SharePoint Framework it supports.